 We then balanced the room and added visual interest by strategically wallpapering the room's dormer end and each sidewall in a warm grey watercolor style herringbone print.
 We love the effect that was created and love that we could bring detail into the space without overwhelming the room with pattern.

-The bedroom's dormer window naturally created the perfect space for a sitting area where the new mommy and daddy could rock baby Charlie to sleep.
+The dormer on this sweet little Cape Cod-style house in Alexandria, Virginia, naturally created the perfect space for a sitting area where new mommy and daddy could rock baby Charlie to sleep.
 Funny enough, when we revealed the nursery to the new family, baby Charlie fell asleep in his daddy's arms before we even finished the reveal.
-The slipcovered swivel glider chair and coordinating ottoman selected for the space, in of course a durable performance and kid-proof white fabric, is what did the job and helped send him into Lala land.
+The slipcovered swivel glider chair and coordinating ottoman selected for the space, in, of course, a durable performance and kid-proof white fabric, is what did the job and helped send him into Lala land.
 Down the line, when Charlie grows up, we thought this space would transition well to a study corner by replacing the chair with a desk.

 We just fell in love with this crib made from solid American white oak with its classic lines and detail.
 We chose a crib that would be timeless as well as gender-neutral, so this family could transition their crib to future children if needed.